DraciVik/100DaysOfCode/README.md

 ## Day - 42 - 08.09.2018
 Still on the JavaScript challenges.
 Spent most of my day prepairing for my vacation.
 I hope i can squeese in a bit of coding during my 10 days vacation

+## Day - 43 - 08.09.2018
+Downloaded a course which I plan to follow trough called 2019 JavaScript algorithm scripting.
+It covers basic, intermediate and advanced level.
+It was a long trip to my vacation spot - 8 hours.
+Spent a lot of time on the beach reading Eloquent JavaScript on my kindle